joekrinke15/blog/_posts/2020-09-28-SpotifyDatabase.md

 The goal is for the primary key to be the only information in a table that allows you to determine the other attributes of the record.
-We need to break the table up into smaller tables to fix this issue- here's an overview of the end result:
+We need to break the table up into smaller tables to fix this issue.
+I used the SQLite3 library to convert the data from a dataframe to individual tables in a database.

+Here's an overview of the end result:

 <center>
 <table class="tg">